 Before joining the CIPD, Lutfur led consultancy practice and held several high-profile roles in the public, private and not-for-profit sector, including the Tribal Group PLC, the Department of Health and the London Fire and Emergency Planning Authority.
 As assistant chief executive at Tower Hamlets Council he led a transformation programme to reshape the workforce, secure partnerships, generate income and improve overall service delivery.
 Lutfur has served on a number of judicial public inquiries and government advisory bodies, including the Zahid Mubarak Inquiry, the Prime Minister’s Prevent Task Force and the International Ministerial Working Group on Illegal Working.
 Lutfur is also a non-executive director for the Business Continuity and Resilience Institute.

-Rachel Suff, Senior Employee Relations Adviser
+Rachel Suff, Senior Policy and Practice Adviser, Employee Relations and Wellbeing

 Rachel joined us as a senior policy adviser in 2014 to help shape the public policy debate and champion better work and working lives.
 Rachel is a policy and research professional with over 25 years’ experience in the employment and HR arena.
 An important part of her role is to ensure that the views of the profession inform our policy thinking on health and wellbeing and employment relations.